MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/deployment/how-to-connect-fed-azure-adfs.md

 Active Directory Federation Services (AD FS) provides simplified, secured identity federation and web single sign-on (SSO) capabilities.
 Users federated with Microsoft Entra ID or Windows 365 can authenticate using on-premises credentials to access all cloud resources.
 As a result, your deployment must have a highly available AD FS infrastructure to ensure access to resources both on-premises and in the cloud.

 Deploying AD FS in Azure can help achieve high availability without too much effort.
-There are several advantages of deploying AD FS in Azure:<!---Do we need this?
-I don't think we have to sell people on AD FS if they're already looking at a how-to article.--->
+There are several advantages of deploying AD FS in Azure: <!--Do we need this?
+I don't think we have to sell people on AD FS if they're already looking at a how-to article.-->

 - **High Availability** - With the power of Azure availability sets, you ensure a highly available infrastructure.
 - **Easy to Scale** – Need more performance?
 Easily migrate to more powerful machines with just a few selections in Azure.